AliaksandraH/AliaksandraH/README.md

 ###

-<p align="left">Front-End Developer with over 1 year of professional experience in creating dynamic and interactive web<br> and mobile applications.
-Possess deep knowledge of HTML, CSS, and JavaScript, as well as experience with<br> React and React Native.
-Participated in several projects where I developed interfaces, improved application<br> performance, and collaborated with designers and backend developers.</p>
+<p align="left">I am a Full-Stack Developer with over 2 years of experience in creating dynamic web, mobile, and desktop applications.
+I specialize in developing intuitive user interfaces, optimizing performance, and seamlessly integrating frontend with backend.
+My focus is on clean, efficient code and solving complex technical challenges.</p>

 ###